FelipeSBarros/DomesticEconomy/README.md

 # Zero Euro Bot: Chat bot for domestic cash flow control

-This project builds a chatbot to easily save domestic economy expenses and incomes.
+This project builds a chatbot to easily save domestic economy expenses and incomes on Telegram.
 It can also be used in different contexts;

 ## Domestic Economy chatbot functionalities: